Orfeo ed Euridice: Recordings

 There have been numerous recordings of the different versions, especially of the Berlioz adaptation featuring a female Orfeo.
 The British contralto Kathleen Ferrier and American mezzo-soprano Marilyn Horne were especially notable interpreters.
 In recent years, recordings and stage productions of the Vienna version of the opera have featured countertenors in the role of Orpheus.
 Countertenors Derek Lee Ragin, Jochen Kowalski, René Jacobs, James Bowman, and Michael Chance have recorded Orfeo ed Euridice.
 The role of Orfeo has also been performed and recorded by tenors and even baritones such as Dietrich Fischer-Dieskau, who has made three recordings of the role.
 Until recent times, most recordings of all versions were cut or altered in some way.

 Recordings of the French version for tenor are still relatively rare due to a lack of genuine haute-contres: there is one from the mid-1950s starring Léopold Simoneau opposite his wife Pierrette Alarie, and Nicolai Gedda also recorded the role in 1955.
 (Simoneau's version has been available on CD, although not at present, but Gedda's recording had its premiere CD release in 2009.)
 In 2002 haute-contre Jean-Paul Fouchécourt added his version, while Marc Minkowski brought out a period instrument performance with Richard Croft in the title role in 2004.
 In April 2010, a concert performance recorded in Madrid two years earlier by tenore di grazia Juan Diego Flórez, was finally released.
 There is also a DVD of the 1993 Australian Opera production, directed by Stefanos Lazaridis, with Australian haute-contre David Hobson as Orphée.

 In 2018 Erato released a recording using the score as performed in Italian at the Teatro San Carlo in Naples in 1774.
 The theatre had adapted the score to include additions by Johann Christian Bach and variations for soprano coloratura.
 In this recording Philippe Jaroussky sings Orfeo and Amanda Forsythe is Euridice.

+In 2022, Brooklyn Telemann Chamber Society released a film version with cinematography by Matthew Kyle Levine, using an amalgamation of the 1774 Naples score and others with text from Dante Alighieri's Inferno.
+In this feature-length film, soprano Alexandra Pawlus plays the title role transcribed for her voice, with Helena Waterous as Euridice and Allegra Durante as Amore.
+Additional characters Hades and Persephone (played by director Liz Kiger) and Cerberus add to the dramatic tension of the film.